LiuZhenXian/text-classification-pytorch/README.md

 # Chinese Text Classification with CNN and RNN
 <b> Update (January 23, 2020)</b> Pytorch implementation of [Convolutional Neural Networks for Sentence Classification](https://arxiv.org/abs/1408.5882).

+After opening a news website and choosing the mood as a result of reading the page, is there any relationship between **people's mood** and **different parts** of the news?
 <br/>

 <br/>